ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

 .. versionadded:: 2.12

-You can also use the Ansible :ref:`vault <vault>` filter to encrypt data:
+You can also use the Ansible :ansplugin:`ansible.builtin.vault#filter` filter to encrypt data:

 .. code-block:: yaml+jinja